Skip to main content

 For each endpoint configuration:

-1. Analyze Features enabled on the endpoint:
+1. Analyze features enabled on the endpoint:

-• OAuth? ?
-Webhook verification? ?
+• OAuth?
+OIDC?
+Webhook verification?
+TLS termination?

 • Request/response header modifications?